aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-currencies/managing-currency-codes/_index.md

 ---

 ## **Managing Currency Codes**
-The CurrencyCode property exposed by the [Project](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Project) class is used to set or get the three letter currency code for a project.
+The CurrencyCode property exposed by the [Project](https://apireference.aspose.com/tasks//java/com.aspose.tasks/project) class is used to set or get the three-letter currency code for a project.
 This property supports the string data type.

 To see a project's currency code in Microsoft Project: